 Two notes to remember from previous months--

-One NIL link for Charlie, HERE.
-Since the end of his freshman season, he's changed his number to 0.
-There may be more links in the future.
+One NIL link for Charlie is here.
+Since the end of his freshman year, he's changed his number to 0.

 The tremendous outpouring of support to 2 special causes in memory of Noah continues.
-Significant dollars have been directed to the Waukesha Catholic Tuition Assistance fund, plus a scholarship fund has been setup in Noah's name at Waukesha South High School.
-Details are still being worked out on the scholarship, but it will begin for the class on 2022 and will continue for 1 or 2 graduating students in perpetuity.
+Significant dollars have been directed to the Waukesha Catholic Tuition Assistance fund, plus a scholarship fund has been set up in Noah's name at Waukesha South High School.
 Noah is loved by so many.
-For those still wishing to the scholarship fund, you can find further information here.
+For those wishing to contribute to the scholarship fund, you can find further information here.

 (Update 8/2022.
 In June 2022, 2 $1000 scholarships were awarded to graduating seniors.)